"We'll pick you up."

 Today, Reichheld's creation, Net Promoter ScoreⓇ (or NPS for short) is a key measurement tool used by businesses at all stages -- from Fortune 500 leaders to small startups trying to grow into the companies of tomorrow.

 Why Is NPS Important?

-First off, it's simple, easy to compare, and acts as a measure of brand performance (rather than as feedback on an individual transaction).
+First off, NPS is simple, easy to compare, and acts as a measure of brand performance rather than as feedback on an individual transaction.

-While you might already have an understanding of NPS, it's important to know a few quick things about the system before we get started:
+While you might already have an understanding of NPS, it's important to know a few things about the system before we get started.

 1. It aligns your team.

-How do you combat this epidemic lack of enthusiasm from hitting your company?
+How do you combat this epidemic of lackluster enthusiasm from hitting your company?

 For many departments, setting goals is easy.
 Marketing teams can set ideal CPAs and customer acquisition metrics.
 Engineering teams can aim for points or products launched.
 But much of what Customer Success teams do is qualitative.

 Sure, you can track the number of phone calls dialed, call time, sales, or positive customer ratings, but those measures are individualistic and not reflective of team contributions.
 They make employees incentivized to compete against each other rather than work towards a common cause.

 When you introduce NPS, you can say to your team, you now have one focus: Increasing our NPS.